 Configs Tab Overview

-Once in the ConfigSource node, you can view your config versions by clicking on the “Configs” Tab.
+Once a ConfigSource is highlighted from the Resources tree, you can view your config versions by opening the Configs tab.

 Use the following guide to navigate the config’s changes and alerts displayed in this tab:

 - Config Version: The numbers displayed in the left margin of your configuration file indicate the config’s version.
 LogicMonitor will only store a new version of your config file when a change is detected from the prior version.

 - Alerts: alerts are represented by an alert icon displayed to the left of your configuration file as well as by a color-coded row embedded above the config version on which the alert was triggered.
 Alert color coding is consistent with the rest of the LogicMonitor UI: red = critical, yellow = warning, orange = error, and green = alert cleared.

 - View: Selecting the eye icon will open a new window in which your full configuration file will be displayed.
 This window will also allow you to compare config versions side-by-side to easily identify changes.

 - This boxed portion will display the changes made in the corresponding version of your config file (version 28 in the example below).
 Green-highlighted lines are the updated version of your config while red-highlighted lines are the prior version.
 To view all the changes made to this config’s version select the “expand changes” box.

 - You can filter the config file’s version history based on alert severity.
 For instance, selecting “Severity: Warning” will only display warning-level alerts and the associated config changes that triggered those alerts.

 - Download the full current config version to your device.

 - Collect Now: Selecting this button will run the ConfigSource against this config file to check for updates/changes.